marinescudan/fake-or-real/content/en/questions/7-keirstarmer.en.md

     stats_title: ""
     click_count: 0
 ---
-This campaign video was made by The UK Conservative Party to show Labour politician Keir Starmer seemingly unable to answer a simple question.
+This campaign video was made by the opposing UK Conservative Party to show Labour politician Keir Starmer seemingly unable to answer a simple question about Brexit on a morning news programme.

 In the actual interview Keir Stramer answered promptly; the video was edited misleadingly.
 Increasingly campaigns from all types of political parties are using “cheap fakes”, simple techniques like this one to misrepresent their opponents.